 In the following section, we’ll discuss how the brain controls breathing.

 Most of the time, unless you consciously focus on your breath, the brain stem controls your respiratory rate.

-Inside the brain stem are a vast network of neurons that are connected to your intercostal muscles, the muscles in your chest that let you breathe.
+Inside the brain stem is a vast network of neurons that are connected to your intercostal muscles, the muscles between your ribs that contribute to your ability to breathe.

 The brain stem sends signals to these muscles, telling them when to inhale and exhale.
 This creates your breathing rhythm.

-It’s fascinating how the brain stem adapts your breath rate to changes in the environment.
+Additionally, the brain stem adapts your breathing rate in response to changes in the environment.

-For example, the medulla detects CO2 and oxygen levels in the blood, and adjusts how much you breathe in response.
+For example, the medulla analyzes the carbon dioxide and oxygen levels in the bloodstream and adjusts your breathing rhythm accordingly.
 And the pons can control how long your inhale lasts by sensing how wide your lungs stretch.

 Types of TBI Respiratory Problems

-There are several types of TBI respiratory problems that a person can experience if they injure their medulla.
-We’ll take a closer look at these below.
+There are several types of TBI respiratory problems that a person can experience after sustaining an injury to the medulla.
+We’ll take a closer look at them below.